cucapra/gator/README.md

 Build by typing:

-    $ dune build bin/lingc.bc
+    $ make

-Now you can use `dune exec bin/lingc.bc` to run the compiler.
+Now you can use `dune exec bin/gatorc.bc` to run the compiler.
 Or you can install a `gatorc` executable:

-    $ dune build && dune install
+    $ make build

 Now `gatorc` should be available on your path.